What is Market Structure?

 2. Monopolistic Competition

 Monopolistic competition has a lot of firms making similar but non-identical products.
-Each company has a certain amount of market power to an extent due to product differentiation (branding, features).
+Each company has a certain amount of market power due to product differentiation (branding, features).
 There are low barriers to entry, and non-price competition is frequent in advertising.
 Achieving product-market fit is essential for success in monopolistic competition markets.

 3. Oligopoly